 I am deeply grateful to all the teachers I've learned from: the plants and the people who have shared so much knowledge with me.
 Howie Brounstein at the Columbine's School of Botanical Studies became my first Western herbalism teacher after we met in 2003, and I became a clinical herbalist through the teachings of Karyn Sanders and Sarah Holmes at the Blue Otter School of Herbal Medicine.
 I am also a student of Traditional Chinese Medicine at the Academy of Chinese Culture and Health Sciences in Oakland.
 I've learned a lot through my own experiences listening to the plants, and through the wisdom shared by my friends and beloved community.
 I have a lifelong commitment to being a student as well as a teacher.
 There is always so much more to learn!

 I created Shooting Star Botanicals in 2012, after going through my own experiences with health challenges created by the ovarian cysts I've had.
 My work as an herbalist is founded in a commitment to health care in a social justice framework- I believe we all have the right to affordable, accessible, high quality health care.
-I am a mixed-race, queer person of color, and I organize to build more accessible and safer spaces committed to healthcare that center racial, environmental and gender justice.
+I am a mixed-race, mixed gender, queer person of color, and I organize to build more accessible and safer spaces committed to healthcare that center racial, environmental and gender justice.